QuTech-Delft/OpenQL/docs/mapping.rst

   - ``random:``
     select in a random way from the set

+  - ``critical:``
+    select the first of the alternatives generated for the most critical two-qubit gate (when there were more)

+To know the circuit's latency extension of an alternative, the mapped gates are represented as a scheduled circuit, i.e. with gates with a defined ``cycle`` attribute, and the gates ordered in the circuit with non-decreasing ``cycle`` value.
+In case the ``mapper`` option has the ``minextendrc`` value, also the state of all resources is maintained.
+When a SWAP or MOVE gate is added, it is ASAP scheduled (optionally taking the resource constraints into account) into the circuit and the corresponding cycle value is assigned to the ``cycle`` attribute of the added gate.
+Note that when SWAP or MOVE is defined by a composite gate, the decomposed sequence is scheduled-in instead.

+The objective of this is to maximize the parallel execution of gates and especially SWAPS/MOVES.
+Indeed, the smaller the latency extension of a circuit, the more parallelism was created, i.e. the more the ILP was enlarged.
+When SWAPS/MOVES are not inserted as primitive gates but the equivalent decomposed sequences are inserted, ILP will be improved even more.

+This scheduling-in is done separately for each alternative: for each alternative, the swaps/moves are added and the end-result evaluated.

+This scheduling-in is controlled by the following options:

 - ``mapusemoves:``
-  use move instead of swap where possible:
+  Use MOVE instead of SWAP where possible.
+  In the current implementation, a MOVE is implemented as a sequence of two CNOTs while a SWAP is implemented as a sequence of three CNOTs.

   - ``no:``
     don't

   - ``yes:``
-    do, when swapping with an ancillary qubit which is known to be in the initial state (``|+>`` for moves with 2 CNOTs); when not in the initial state, insert a ``move_init`` sequence (prepz followed by hadamard) when it doesn't additionally extend the circuit; when a ``move_init`` sequence would extend the circuit, don't insert the move
+    do, when swapping with an ancillary qubit which is known to be in the zero state (``|0>`` for moves with 2 CNOTs);
+    when not in the initial state,
+    insert a ``move_init`` sequence (when defined in the configuration file, the defined sequence, otherwise a prepz followed by a hadamard) when it doesn't additionally extend the circuit;
+    when a ``move_init`` sequence would extend the circuit, don't insert the MOVE

   - ``0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20:``
-    yes, and insert a ``move_init`` sequence to get the ancillary qubit in the initial state, if needed; but only when the number of cycles of circuit extension that this ``move_init`` causes, is less-equal than 0, 1, ``...`` 20 cycles.
-Please note that later it was decided and implemented to assume that all real qubits start off in the initial state; this increases the likelihood that moves are inserted, and makes all these considerations of only inserting a move when a ``move_init`` can bring the ancillary qubit in the initial state somehow without additional circuit extension, of no use.
+    yes, and insert a ``move_init`` sequence to get the ancillary qubit in the initial state, if needed;
+    but only when the number of cycles of circuit extension that this ``move_init`` causes, is less-equal than 0, 1, ``...`` 20 cycles.

+    Please note that the ``mapassumezeroinitstate`` option defines whether the implementation of the mapper can assume that each qubit starts off in the initial state;
+    this increases the likelihood that moves are inserted, and makes all these considerations of only inserting a MOVE when a ``move_init`` can bring the ancillary qubit in the initial state somehow without additional circuit extension, of no use.

+- ``mapprepinitsstate:``
+  Does a PREPZ initialize the state, i.e. leave the state of a qubit in the ``|0>`` state?
+  When so, this can be reflected in the ``rs`` map.

+  - ``no:``
+    no, it doesn't; a PREPZ during mapping will, as any other quantum gate, set the state of the operand qubits to ``rs_hasstate`` in the ``rs`` map

-- ``mapprepinitstate:``
+  - ``yes:``
+    a PREPZ during mapping will set the state of the operand qubits to ``rs_wasinited``;
+    any other gate will set the state of the operand qubits to ``rs_hasstate``

 - ``mapselectswaps:``
+  When scheduling-in swaps/moves at the end for the best alternative found, this option selects that potentially not all required swaps/moves are inserted.
+  When not all are inserted but only one, the distance of the mapped operand qubits of the two-qubit gate for which the best alternative was generated, will be one less, and after insertion the mapping heuristics start over generating alternatives for the new situation.

+  Please note that during evaluation of the alternatives, all swaps/moves are inserted.
+  So the alternatives are compared with all swaps/moves inserted but only during the final real insertion after having selected the best alternative, just one is inserted.

+  - ``all:``
+    insert all swaps/moves as usual

+  - ``one:``
+    insert only one SWAP/MOVE; take the one swapping/moving the mapped first operand qubit

+  - ``earliest:``
+    insert only one SWAP/MOVE; take the one that can be scheduled earliest from the one swapping/moving the mapped first operand qubit and the one swapping/moving the mapped second operand qubit

 - ``mapreverseswap:``
+  Since SWAP is symmetrical in effect (the states of the qubits are exchanged) but not in implementation (the gates on the second operand start one cycle earlier and end one cycle later), interchanging the operands may cause a SWAP to be scheduled at different cycles.
-  reverse operand real qubits of swap when beneficial:
+  Reverse operand real qubits of SWAP when beneficial:

   - ``no:``
     don't

   - ``yes:``
-    when scheduling a swap, exploiting the knowledge that the execution of a swap for one of the qubits starts one cycle later, a reversal of the real qubit operands might allow scheduling it one cycle earlier
+    when scheduling a SWAP,
+    exploiting the knowledge that the execution of a SWAP for one of the qubits starts one cycle later, a reversal of the real qubit operands might allow scheduling it one cycle earlier

-- it starts the heuristics by selecting one or more gates from the input DAG/dependence graph (which is the same as the scheduler uses);

-    - It reuses the dependence graph, including the commutation support for CNOT/CZs.

-    - The list of available gates of the list scheduler is reused as set of gates to choose from to map next.

-    - The mapper uses a simple ASAP scheduling policy to optimize interleaving of gates and to find the minimal extension of a set of swaps implementing the required mapping of a 2q gate.

-    - It uses the resource manager to take resource constraints into account in the latter.

-when a classical or single-qubit gate is encountered, it is mapped before any available two-qubit gate; when only two-qubit gates remain, prefer those that are already nearest neighbor (NN) in the current mapping; when then only non-NN two-qubit gates remain the currently best strategy is to take the one that is most critical in the remaining dependence graph (i.e. has the highest likelihood to extend the circuit when mapped in the wrong way or when delayed).
-But choosing an other option, all available gates in the dependence graph can be taken instead of only the most critical one.
-The following heuristics probably cannot beat taking the most critical one and need improvement.

-- the heuristics select alternatives for all gates selected above; for each two-qubit gate it selects all shortest paths as alternatives and for each generates all alternatives of putting the two-qubit gate somewhere along the path; so always all alternatives have the least number of swaps/moves; optionally only the border paths are taken (when seeing the path end-point qubits as diagonal of a rectangle in the grid, the borders are the paths along the edges of this rectangle) are taken as initial alternatives.

-- depending  on the mapper strategy, of these alternatives those are selected that minimally extend (in terms of cycles) the circuit without or with resource constraints taken into account; in this, there is alternative to use swap gates (3 CNOTs) or move gates (2 CNOTs) when one of the qubits is an ancillary; gates are scheduled ASAP in a representation of the already mapped gates to evaluate how much the additional set of swaps/moves extends the circuit to optimize interleaving of swaps mutually and interleaving of swaps and mapped quantum code sequences (i.e. improving the ILP and thereby reducing the resulting circuit's depth)

-- in doing this, either the swaps/moves are inserted as primitives or their decompositions to CNOTs are inserted, or their decomposition to primitives are inserted; insertion of swaps/mores produces more readable result code; insertion of sequences of primitives results in more final scheduler opportunities, i.e. more exact/better scheduling

-- when still multiple alternatives remain with best evaluation, a tiebreak selects which one is taken; for the taken one, the swaps are inserted, scheduled in and the mapping updated

-- when all gates have been mapped, optionally all non-primitive gates can still be decomposed, and the result is subject to the final ALAP resource-constrained scheduler

-- and finally all results and statistics are gathered and some of these also included in the output files as comment (depth of circuit, numbers of inserted swaps/moves, etc.)
+Recursion:

+HERE

+- ``mapselectmaxlevel:``

+- ``mapselectmaxwidth:``

+- ``maprecNN2q:``